UTM Common Mistakes

 1. Inconsistent Naming Conventions

-Different naming patterns fragment data.
+Different naming patterns fragment your data across multiple line items.

-`utm_source`=Facebook (campaign 1)
+utm_source=Facebook (campaign 1)

-`utm_source`=facebook (campaign 2)
+utm_source=facebook (campaign 2)

-`utm_source`=fb (campaign 3)
+utm_source=fb (campaign 3)

-Fix: Document naming conventions before launching campaigns.
+FixDocument naming conventions before launching campaigns.
 Use lowercase only.
 Use underscores or hyphens, not spaces.
 Keep names concise and descriptive.
-Share the convention with your team.
+Share the convention with your team and enforce it across all campaigns.

 2. Using UTM Parameters on Internal Links

-Fix: Never add UTM parameters to links on your own domain.
-UTM parameters are exclusively for external traffic sources—ads, emails, social posts, and partner links.
+FixNever add UTM parameters to links on your own domain.
+UTM parameters are exclusively for external traffic sources: ads, emails, social posts, and partner links.
+If intermediate platforms (PayPal, Mailchimp) overwrite your UTMs, use Ignored Sources to protect your attribution.

 3. Missing Required Parameters